iann0036/cfn-tf-custom-types/README.md

 If you prefer, you can also manually upsert the [template.yml](https://github.com/iann0036/cfn-tf-custom-types/blob/master/template.yml) stack from source.

+### Resource Registration

+Resources may be registered from the AWS CloudFormation Public Registry.
+At the time of writing, only a small set of resources are supported due to limitations with service limits.

+To register the type, click the "Activate" button from the Registry: Public Extensions area.
+You may override the default type if you wish.
+For the "Execution role ARN" field, the outputs of the Execution Infrastructure stack has an ARN you may use.
+Logging config may be left blank and automatic updates is recommended to be enabled.

+If your desired type is not yet available, you can generate the type privately yourself using the instructions in the below expandable section:

 <details>
   <summary>Click here for resource generation instructions:</summary>